SalazarEmiliano/PlantChecker/README.md

 # PlantChecker
-A mixture between PlantID and PlantNation
+A website to identify plants and search information about them